 Heading into the October Democratic presidential debate, Democratic voters would generally be happy with any of the top three candidates as their party’s nominee.

-Eighty percent (80%) of Registered Democrats and Democratic Leaning Independents would be satisfied or excited with former Vice President Joe Biden as their party’s nominee.
-A ScottRasmussen.com national survey found that nearly as many say the same about Senators Bernie Sanders (75%), Elizabeth Warren (74%), or Kamala Harris (73%).
+Seventy-seven percent (77%) of Registered Democrats and Democratic Leaning Independents would be satisfied or excited with former Vice President Joe Biden as their party’s presidential nominee.
+A ScottRasmussen.com national survey found that 76% say the same about Senator Elizabeth Warren and 75% would be that comfortable with Senator Bernie Sanders.

-The national survey of 910 Registered Democrats and Democratic Leaning Independents was conducted July 15-17, 2019 by ScottRasmussen.com and HarrisX, a polling company specializing in online surveys (see Methodology).
-Results for the full sample have a 3.4 percentage point Margin of Sampling Error with a 95% level of confidence.
+The national survey of 892 Registered Democrats and Democratic Leaning Independents was conducted October 12-14, 2019 by ScottRasmussen.com and HarrisX, a polling company specializing in online surveys (see Methodology).
+Results from the full sample have +/-3.1 Margin of Sampling Error with a 95% level of confidence.

 Neither Scott Rasmussen nor ScottRasmussen.com has any relationship with Rasmussen Reports® (see About Us).